University of Kent: 2000 to present

 In 2015, the university held a number of events to celebrate its 50th anniversary.
 Festivals were held in Canterbury and Medway, a summer festival, the funding of twelve Beacon Projects and the temporary erection of a Ferris Wheel on the Canterbury campus.
 In 2016, a consultation was launched on a masterplan for future development of the Canterbury campus.
 In March 2017 it was announced that, in partnership with Canterbury Christ Church University, the University of Kent had been given funding to develop Kent and Medway Medical School.
+In 2023, more than 450 students in the Kent's Student Union voted in favour of moving all catering to plant-based.
+The vote follows similar votes at other universities.